xonixx/makesure/README.md

 ### OS

-`makesure` will run on any environment with Posix shell available.
+`makesure` will run on any environment with POSIX shell available.
 [Tested](https://github.com/xonixx/makesure/actions) and officially supported are:

 - Linux
 - MacOS